 "...so while my own personal recommendations may have served as sort of an 'organic proof of concept' - the method wasn't scalable.
-That's why we built an app to do this automatically."
+That's why we built an app to do it automatically."

 - Josh Sapienza

-Having worked in restaurants for over three decades, I'm often asked to recommend "another great bar" or asked "What’s your favorite restaurant in... any number of cities or "Where would be a good place to take my husband/wife for our anniversary", etc...
+Having worked in restaurants for over three decades, I'm often asked to recommend "another great bar" or asked "What’s your favorite restaurant in that city?" or "Where would be a good place to take my husband for our anniversary", etc...

-So, in the interest of wanting everyone to enjoy themselves as much as possible, I've always tried to learn as much as I can about a person's likes and dislikes before making a recommendation.
+So, in the interest of wanting everyone to enjoy themselves as much as possible, I've always tried to learn as much as I can about their personal likes and dislikes before ever making a recommendation.